PASSPORTS & VISAS

 * The Yellow cab (with fixed ammeter and fares)

-* The New white cabs with black stripe of small squares on the 2 sides (with fixed ammeter and fares)
+* The New white cabs with a black stripe of small squares on the 2 sides (with a fixed ammeter and fares)

 * The old black cabs with white corners (these are cheaper but be prepared to bargain and fix fare before you step in).